Stanley Lebergott

-Stanley Lebergott (July 22, 1918 – July 24, 2009) was a prominent American government economist and Professor Emeritus of economics at Wesleyan University.
+Stanley Lebergott (July 22, 1918 – July 24, 2009) was a prominent American government economist and professor emeritus of economics at Wesleyan University.

 Early life and family

-Stanley Lebergott was born in Detroit, Michigan on July 22, 1918 and went to the University of Michigan, where he got both a bachelor's degree and a master's degree in economics in the late 1930s.
+Lebergott was born in Detroit, Michigan, on July 22, 1918, and went to the University of Michigan, where he got both a bachelor's degree and a master's degree in economics in the late 1930s.
 He married Ruth Wellington in 1941, and they had two children (one daughter and one son), Karen and Steven.
 Steven died in 1995 but Lebergott's wife and daughter Karen outlived him.

 Career

 Lebergott joined the Bureau of Labor Statistics in 1940.
-He compiled historical unemployment statistics for the time period between 1890 and the 1950s, and his statistics were widely popularized until Christina Romer and others found flaws in them and accordingly modified them.
+He compiled historical unemployment statistics for the time period between 1890 and the 1950s, and his statistics were widely popular until Christina Romer and others found flaws in them and accordingly modified them.
 He joined the Wesleyan University faculty in 1962 and stayed there until his retirement in 1995.
 He also wrote a book called "Manpower in Economic Growth" in 1964, in which he discussed U.S. historical economic growth, poverty, and income inequality.
 In 1975, he wrote "Wealth and Want", a book about how government policies affect poverty.
 In 1993, he wrote another book called "Pursuing Happiness: American Consumers in the Twentieth Century".